-As a professional editor by trade, I know a great deal about what a human editor brings to the table.
+As a professional editor by trade, I know what a human editor can bring to the table.

-But what is Grammarly?
-How good is it really?
-And can it replace the need for a human proofreader or editor?
+So what is Grammarly?
+Is it worth it?
+And can it replace a human proofreader or editor?

 I answer these questions and more in my Grammarly review below.

 This review is a big one as I wanted to be as comprehensive as I could.
 If you’re pressed for time, use the table of contents to skip to sections that interest you most.